 Here is the full recipe on how to make any greens tasty.

 CALCIUM CONTENT – 1 tablespoon 140MG 14% of your daily intake.

-Sesame seeds are best eaten either ground up into a powder or paste; or otherwise chewed really well as your stomach won’t be able to break them down very easily, which is why we suggest using tahini instead.
+Sesame seeds are best eaten ground up into a powder or paste.
+Otherwise you’ll need to chew really well as your stomach won’t be able to break them down very easily, which is why we suggest using tahini instead.